kimbring2/kimbring2.github.io/_posts/2020-10-08-deepsoccer.md

 You can see and download [my 3d model](https://cad.onshape.com/documents/242e5d0f2f1cbff393c8e507/w/37c9eecd4ded31866f99420c/e/9a6f236fb48a5317e2b639700).

-After making 3D modeling, I convert it to URDF format for Gazebo simulation.
-I find and use a very convenient tool for that(https://github.com/rhoban/onshape-to-robot/)
+After making 3D modeling, I convert it to URDF format for Gazebo simulation using [onshape-to-robot](https://github.com/rhoban/onshape-to-robot/).

 <a name="main_board"></a>
 ## Main Board